HiyawNT/Talk-to-Rick-Sanchez-Telegram-Bot/README.md

 # Telegram Bot

-This is a Telegram bot that uses the GPT4All model to have interactive conversations with users.
+This is a Telegram bot that uses the GPT4All and a trained Large Language Model(AI) to have interactive conversations with users.
 The bot mimics the character Rick from the popular TV show, Rick and Morty.

 # Warning